TRaSH-Guides/Guides/docs/Bazarr/Tips/Bazarr-suggested-scoring.md

 Did you just setup Bazarr and are wondering which scoring you should use/setup for your subtitles and sync?

-I'll suggest a scoring that would work for most common languages.
+Below are suggested scorings that would work for most common languages.
 With this scoring, 99% of your downloaded subs should be the correct ones for your release.

-- Setting it too low could result in bad subs or onest that are completely out of sync or un-syncable.
+- Setting it too low could result in bad subs or ones that are completely out of sync or un-syncable.
 - Setting it too high could result in less subs.

 ## Sonarr Subtitle Minimum Score